-Documentary Evidence: -
+Documentary Evidence: ---

-At a hearing on September 16, 2022; ODC further supplemented Exhibits 1-22 with an additional nine ODC Exhibits, 23-31, which had been previously introduced at the fulfild hearing on May 11, 2022.
+At a hearing on September 16, 2022, ODC further supplemented Exhibits 1-22 with an additional nine ODC Exhibits, 23-31, which had been previously introduced at the initial hearing on May 11, 2022.

-According to evidence and testimony adduced and considered by the Committee:
+According to evidence and testimony adduced and considered by the Committee.

-- Respondent Plaisance did not appear at the scheduled hearing on the merits on May 11, 2022, nor did legal counsel or any representative for him. - On the morning of the May 1.1 hearing, the committee received for the first time a motion filed at 9.06am, requesting a continuance, and indicating that respondent was under the care of a medical doctor for health reasons-and that on May 10, 2022 (the day before), Dr. Michelle Lagarde-May MD; had restricted Respondent from any work-related activities, and based upon that, compet for Respondent was asking for an order continuing the proceedings. - The file document bore a signature purported to be that of Dr. Lagarde-May, stating precisely the same thing. - The motion bore the signature of a person purported to legal counsel, Mr. Luke Fontana (However, Mr. Fontana was not present.) - Mr. Robert Kennedy for ODC noted that it is incumbent upon the Respondent to at least make a telephone call and represent the true facts to the committee, in order to give the Hearing Committee an opportunity to question him.
-This was acknowledged by the Committee. - This placed the Committee in the position of not having an enrollment of counsel. - The Committee further noted that the Respondent had not indicated a willingness to communicate with the Committee or anyone for that matter; - The Hearing Committee chair asked ODC representative Kennedy or ODC to attempt to contact the Respondent...noting that Respondent had hung up the phone and refused to talk to any representative of ODC the day before: - It is important note that according to ODC attorney Robert Kennedy, the Board attempted to reach the multiper provided, with no success, and additionally represented that the day before, the Disciplinary Board clerk's office contacted Respondent who refused to speak to them.
+- Respondent Plaisance did not appear at the scheduled hearing on the merits on May 11, 2022, nor did legal counsel or any representative for him. - On the morning of the May 11 hearing, the committee received for the first time a motion filed at 9.06am, requesting a continuance, and indicating that respondent was under the care of a metical doctor for health reasons-and that on May 10, 2022 (the day before), Dr. Michelle Lagarde May MD; had restricted Respondent from any work - related activities, and based upon that, coursel for Respondent was asking for an order continuing the proceedings. - The file document hore a signature purported to be that of Dr. Lagarde-May, stating precisely the same thing. - The motion bore the signature of a person purported to legal counsel, Mr. Luke Fontana, (However, Mr. Pontana was not present.) - Mr. Robert Kennedy for ODC noted that it is incumbent upon the Respondent to at least make a telephone call and represent the fue facts to the committee, in order to give the Hearing Committee an opportunity to question him.
+This was acknowledged by the Committee. - .
+This placed the Committee in the position of not having an enrollment of counsel.